MaximKuba/OOP-Labs/README.md

 # OOP-Labs
-Labs from prometheus
-Here you can find my labs from the prometheus
+Here you can find my labs from the prometheus on Java course